 Me: OK, let's bring you back to the sleep lab for another study using your system.
 If it works, great.
 If not, we're trying something else.

 Invariably, as I review the video from the previous night's sleep study, I see the patient roll onto his or her back shortly after falling asleep, scattering the pillows aside.

 Now let's shift gears and discuss some more effective strategies...

 The inflatable "bumpers" add comfort to this well-received product that also acts as a physical barrier to prevent you from sleeping on your back.
 An affordable option.

 An air bladder in the rear compartment creates a wedge when filled that prevents supine sleep.
 At $89.95, the most affordable positional device.
 Larger folks may require an additional extension belt.

 The Zzoma was one of the first products on the market for positional sleep apnea and remains one of the most popular non-CPAP solutions for this problem.
 FDA approved so it requires a prescription.
 The angular soft-foam wedge is designed to keep you sleeping on your side or stomach only.

-The new kid on the block, it was released by Advanced Brain Monitoring in 2014.
-The NightShift is billed as the premium and most comfortable positional therapy device on the market.
+Released by Advanced Brain Monitoring in 2014, the NightShift is billed as the premium and most comfortable positional therapy device on the market.
 It promises to keep you off your back by using a built-in accelerometer to detect when you move onto your back.
 Then it gives gentle vibrations that escalate in intensity until you roll over.
 This device also requires a doctor's prescription.

 Finally, a word about yet another form of treatment that may benefit those with positional snoring and obstructive sleep apnea -